WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/authoring_artifacts.md

-L3 authors are expected to create the necessary artifacts to cover the entire L2 specification and demonstrate a working SMART Guideline.
+L3 authors create the necessary artifacts to cover the entire L2 specification and demonstrate a working SMART Guideline.
 This includes several types of artifacts and possibly narrative content.

 ### Input: L2 artifacts